FreeType Homepage

 GNU Make for Win32

 GNU Make is required to use the FreeType 2 build system from a command line prompt.
-We provide a pre-compiled binary of this incredibly useful tool to help you build the engine on Windows 95/98, Windows NT, and Windows 2000.

 Note that the binary comes from the excellent MinGW distribution, which we highly recommend over Cygwin, if you don't need POSIX-compliance, in terms of ease of use and performance.

-Download the zip file and uncompress the executable into your path.
-Then, check that it is correctly invoked by typing:
+After installation you should check that it is correctly invoked by typing:

 make -v